-- Material.
-The type of material the bicycle locker is made of has a big impact on the strength and security of the locker.
-Fibreglass composite and metal bike lockers are the most durable, while plastic lockers are a weaker option.
+- Material: The type of material the bicycle locker is made of has a big impact on the strength and security of the locker.
+Fiberglass composite and metal bike lockers are the most durable, while plastic lockers are a weaker option.

-- Visibility.
-Fibreglass composite bike lockers feature weatherproof polycarbonate panels that provide visibility into the lockers for added security at airports and transportation centres.
+- Visibility: Fiberglass composite bike lockers feature weatherproof polycarbonate panels that provide visibility into the lockers for added security at airports and transportation centers.

 2. Space Planning

 - Access: To make the best use of available space, choose bike lockers with a door on each end, creating independent access for two bikes.

 - Modular: Modular bike lockers can be connected together to create efficient bike parking that fits your space.

 - Maximize Space: To maximize your space, double tier bike lockers can be stacked on top of each other to double the number of bicycles parked per square foot.

 - Accommodate Different Sizes: Ensure the bike locker door is wide enough to fit bikes with wider handlebars, and the interior dimensions can accommodate electric bikes or larger.